The Water Crisis in Northern Uganda: Why Clean Water Changes Everything

 A poster for amigos mission in motion shows a girl holding a cup

 In many parts of the world, turning on a faucet is so ordinary that it barely deserves a second thought.
 A glass fills.
 A child drinks.
-A mother cooks dinner.
+A mother does the dishes.
 A shower runs before work or school.
 Clean water is simply there.

-For many villages scattered across rural East Africa, water is not found in a kitchen sink or flowing from pipes beneath the ground.
-It is carried in yellow jerry cans across dusty roads and narrow footpaths.
+In Northern Uganda, that reality still feels distant for thousands of families.
+In many villages scattered across rural East Africa, water is not found in a kitchen sink or flowing from pipes beneath the ground.
+It is carried in yellow jerrycans across dusty roads and narrow footpaths.
 It is gathered from muddy ponds, shallow holes carved into the earth, or stagnant pools shared with livestock.
 Sometimes it is brown.
 Sometimes it smells foul.
 Sometimes it makes children sick.
-Yet for families with no alternative, it is all they have.
+For families with no other option, it is all they have.

 At Amigos Internacionales, we have witnessed this reality firsthand for decades.
 We have sat beside families in remote villages.
 We have watched children scoop water from contaminated pits after rainfall.
 We have seen entire communities transformed when clean water finally arrived.